ESTATE PLANNING

 One form of trust is a “Living Trust.”
 Be aware that although a “Living

-before making a commitment.
+Trust” could be right for you, you should review any trust with a lawyer experienced in estate planning before making a commitment.
 Trusts can ensure flexibility in your asset management and may have tax benefits, but you should be sure that you really need one and that it fits your needs.

 “Living Trusts” – Unfortunately, some “Living Trusts” are marketed to senior citizens through high-pressure sales pitches that prey on the fear that assets will be tied up indefinitely or that estates are prone to heavy taxes and fees if a “Living Trust” is not in place.
 These marketing schemes try to convince consumers that a “Living Trust” is right for them even though many of the complex rules and fees that can complicate estate distribution do not exist in Pennsylvania.
 Victims can be sold self-help “kits,” costing several thousand dollars that are nothing more than standard forms that may not be valid under state law.